-Did you know malignant melanoma is now the most common cancer among people 25 to 29 years old?
-The Mayo Clinic recently published research that showed the incidence of malignant melanoma has increased more than sixfold in the past 40 years.
-Multiple studies have shown a strong connection between sunburns during childhood and adolescence and malignant melanoma.
+Research shows that the incidence of malignant melanoma has increased more than six times over the past 40 to 50 years.
+Several studies have shown a strong connection between getting sunburned during childhood and adolescence and developing malignant melanoma.

-The most effective treatment for melanoma is surgery.
+The most effective treatment for malignant melanoma is surgery.
 Depending on a variety of factors, chemotherapy, radiation therapy, and immunotherapy may also be used.
-Several promising new treatments are now being studied in clinical trials, including a targeted therapy that Mike was hoping would help him.
-It targets a mutated gene found in about half the people diagnosed with metastatic malignant melanoma.

 - Asymmetrical shape — one half doesn’t match the other

-- Borders are irregular — ragged or blurry edges or pigment that spreads into surrounding skin
+- Borders are irregular — ragged or blurry edges or pigment that spreads into the surrounding skin

 - Diameter — usually bigger than a pea, but can start tiny and get bigger